 You can create as many custom roles in your account as you need, but we don’t recommend creating a custom role for each user.
 Typically, you’d want to think about what are the personas or user groups that will need to access Yext and build as few roles as possible to make long-term management easier.

-Custom Roles are particularly common if you want to limit access to certain fields in the Knowledge Graph.
+Custom Roles are particularly common if you want to limit access to certain fields in the platform.
 This is very powerful if you have local users, like franchisees or store managers, who you want to feel empowered to view or modify some content in Yext, but you want the rest to be centrally controlled by Corporate.

-The Knowledge Graph is special in that we not only have permissions for each screen, but we have permissions for each field.
+Content is special in that we not only have permissions for each screen, but we have permissions for each field.
 With Custom Roles, you can choose permissions that determine for each field whether the user can:

 - View the field